 (as printed in the September 2007

-The BBC nature documentaries, most recently “Planet Earth” (2006), have invariably offered stunning image upon stunning image, showing us scenes few people in world have ever glimpsed before.
+The BBC nature documentaries, most recently the HD-shot "Planet Earth" (2006), have invariably offered stunning image upon stunning image, showing us scenes few people in world have ever glimpsed before.

-“Planet Earth” featured spectacular helicopter shots using the Cineflex camera mount that allowed an unparalleled intimacy.
+"Planet Earth" featured spectacular helicopter shots using the Cineflex camera mount that allowed an unparalleled intimacy.
 We raced along with wolves chasing down caribou – the terrified caribou huffing, the desperate footfalls trying to outrace each other.
-“The Blue Planet” (2001) showed us stunning scenes of hunting dolphins whooshing through the water like rockets.
-“The Private Life Of Plants” (1995) showed a scraping, crunching bramble in time lapse as it crept its ruthless way to dominance.
+"The Blue Planet" (2001) showed us stunning scenes of hunting dolphins whooshing through the water like rockets.
+"The Private Life Of Plants" (1995) showed a creeping bramble in time lapse as it scraped and scrabbled its ruthless way to dominance.

 In each of these sequences we were treated not only to visual wonders, but to the intimate soundscapes that accompanied them.
 Via the sounds it made, we could tell whether a subject was wet or dry, angry or tired, close or far, cautious or hell-bent.

 When the heart-pounding footage of the caribou chase was actually shot, the only sounds that could be heard were the roar of the helicopter and shouted communications among the camera crew, producer and pilot.
 And those mesmerizing sounds of the growing bramble?
 Of course, no one has ever heard the sound of a bramble growing, much less recorded it.

 The truth is that, with the exception of those shots in which Sir David Attenborough addresses the camera crouched behind a bush, the great mass of a nature documentary soundtrack is deliberately and meticulously constructed in post-production.
 Atmospheres and sound effects may be gathered on location, but these are virtually never captured simultaneously with picture.